 Have a to-do list/write down tasks

 This has been such a saviour for me doing school and having my blog this year.
 I usually never did this but having all the things I need to get done written in a list on a notepad has been so helpful.
-This most satisfying thing afterwards is checking off the task I got done, whether it’s an assignment or some graphics I had to do for a blog post.
+The most satisfying thing afterwards is checking off the task I got done, whether it was an assignment or some graphics I had to do for a blog post.

 Giving myself rewards after a task

 I would tell myself, “Once I finish this, I can go watch that youtube video, watch a few episodes of that show or just take a break”.
 This kinda hypes me up to do my tasks and finish them, not rush them through.
 One of the best rewards that I could give myself is anything food-related hehe, reminding myself of that cake slice in the fridge is a great motivator.